Breeds Category IconBreeds

 Fluffy German Shepherds are now permitted to be shown.

-It’s possible there will be a rebirth of this variant of Shepherd, as they have a large cult following within the community.
+There may be a rebirth of this variant of Shepherd, as they have a large cult following within the community.

-Long Haired German Shepherd Genetics
+Long-Haired German Shepherd Genetics

 Long Haired German Shepherd Dog